fmanea/ConnextRouterTrack/README.md

 # Router Track Mission 1 (09.05-16.05)

-1. Spinning up a router on the testnet (10-30 points depends on feedback /improvements proposals)
+1. Spinning up a router on the testnet (10-30 points that depends on feedback /improvements proposals)
-2. Сhoose the activity which you intend to work on over the course of the program (5 points)
+2. Choose the activity which you intend to work on over the course of the program (5 points)
 3. Answer questions and help others to run router in this Discord channel (1-10 points)

 ### How to get maximum points?